 Leisurely, Traditional, or Independent (where available).

-Welcome to Hungary’s exciting capital city!
-This afternoon, board your river cruise vessel and meet your crew at an evening welcome reception.
+Welcome to Amsterdam!
+Holland’s sophisticated, modern capital has a rich 700-year-old history and a distinct ambiance.
+Maybe stroll through the lively marketplace or see the works of famous Dutch masters at world-renowned museums.
+This afternoon, board your river cruise ship and meet your crew at an evening welcome reception.
 (NOTE: Guests must be on board ship by 5 pm.)
 (D)

 This morning, relax on board, before docking in Roth.
 After lunch, join a GUIDED SIGHTSEEING of the city.
 This delightful Bavarian town, with its half-timbered houses and market square, is also an industrial centre for textile manufacturing.
 Take pictures of Schloss Ratibor, an ancient hunting lodge built in 1535, with a most picturesque inner courtyard.
 Or you may prefer to choose a GUIDED SIGHTSEEING TOUR of nearby Nuremberg.
 Although 90% of Nuremberg’s Old Town suffered extensive damage during WWII, much of it has been restored to the glory it once knew as the unofficial capital of the Holy Roman Empire.
 Marvel at this thousand-yearold city’s medieval fortifications, extraordinary gothic churches, and the Kaiserburg (Imperial Castle), or join a more specialized NUREMBERG RALLY GROUNDS tour.
 (B,L,D)